Via Ferrata: A Thrilling Telluride Mountain Experience.

 Private Via Ferrata Tour

 Our Via Ferrata adventures are the San Juan Outdoor School’s newest trip.
-We will pick you up at your hotel/residence, drive you to the east end of the Telluride Valley and get you properly geared up for your adventure. where we will begin our adventure.
-Our trained Guides will teach you how to properly use the technical equipment while you learn about this unique route and how to properly use the technical equipment.
-A complimentary gourmet picnic lunch will be supplied for the days outing.
+We will get you properly geared up for your adventure.
+Our trained Guides will teach you how to properly use the technical equipment while you learn about this unique route.

 If you’re interested in a semi-private day please ask about pricing and availability at the time of booking.